Noise control: Standards, recommendations, and guidelines

 Organizations each have their own standards, recommendations/guidelines, and directives for what levels of noise workers are permitted to be around before noise controls must be put into place.

 Occupational Safety and Health Administration (OSHA)

 OSHA's requirements state that when workers are exposed to noise levels above 90 A-weighted decibels (dBA) in 8-hour time-weighted averages (TWA), administrative controls and/or new engineering controls must be implemented in the workplace.
-OSHA also requires that impulse noises and impact noises must be controlled to prevent these noises reaching past 140 dB peak sound pressure levels (SPL).
+OSHA also requires that impulse noises and impact noises must be controlled to prevent these noises from reaching past 140 dB peak sound pressure levels (SPL).

 Mine Safety and Health Organization (MSHA)

 MSHA requires that administrative and/or engineering controls must be implemented in the workplace when miners are exposed to levels above 90 dBA TWA.
 If noise levels exceed 115 dBA, miners are required to wear hearing protection.
 MSHA, therefore, requires that noise levels be reduced below 115 dB TWA.
-Measuring noise levels for noise control decision making must integrate all noises from 90 dBA to 140 dBA.
+Measuring noise levels for noise control decision-making must integrate all noises from 90 dBA to 140 dBA.